Using social media networks to find a job

 Social media and the social networking it facilitates occurs online, so the best and most up to date tips and hints for using these sites are also found online.

 All the social media tools have information to get you started, and offer comprehensive help content.
-Start there.

-Do some online research—particularly about how to use these sites and tools to help you find jobs.
+Do some online research—particularly about how to use these websites and tools to help you find jobs.
 Search online for topics like 'social media and job seeking' or 'finding jobs using Twitter' and do your own research from there.

 Think before you post